JeSappelleRoot/DHCPStarver/README.md

 - `-d` to make Scapy more verbose, it only add `verbose = True` in Scapy crafted requests

+# How DHCPstarver make DHCP discover

+DHCP discover is the first request of an host when no IP address is set.
+The client craft a request with :

+**At layer 2**
+- hardware MAC address source (random mac with DHCPstarver, *with RandMAC() function in Scapy*)
+- ff:ff:ff:ff:ff:ff destination MAC address (broadcast address for 2nd layer)

+**At layer 3**
+- 0.0.0.0 source IP address
+- 255.255.255.255 destination IP address (broadcast for 3rd layer)

 # Differents modes of use

 DHCPstarver can be used in fast or slow and more verbose mode.